 This recipe is not only delicious, but kids love to eat it.
 My girls had some friends over the other day, ages 3-5, and I told them we were having lettuce wraps.
 They all wanted one and ate the whole thing!
 They thought it was fun to wrap it up and it is like a burrito.
 It is also fun to plate one in a fun way like this lettuce wrap butterfly.
 You will want to add these lettuce wraps to your meal plan rotation, and you can change it up a bit every time you make it.
 I added red bell pepper, but you could add shredded carrots, or green onion, or green bell pepper.
 Serve with your favorite dipping sauces for a quick, fun and delicious dinner!

 - Begin by dicing red bell pepper, mushrooms, and water chestnuts (unless you bought pre-diced).
+Mince garlic.
 Set aside.

 - Add sesame oil to a large skillet or wok set over medium-high heat.
+Add garlic and saute for 1 minute.
 Add ground turkey and cook for 5 minutes, using a spatula to crumble the meat.
-Add the mushrooms, and red bell pepper and cook for 3 minutes, stirring frequently, until the turkey is no longer pink and the mushrooms have begun to soften.
+Add the mushrooms, and red bell pepper and saute, stirring frequently, until the turkey is no longer pink and the mushrooms and red bell pepper have begun to soften.

-- Add the sauce mixture to the pan and stir to coat all ingredients.
+- Add the sauce mixture and water chestnuts to the pan and stir to coat all ingredients.
 Cook for 3 minutes to allow the sauce to thicken slightly.
-Add water chestnuts, and give the whole pan one final stir.
-Remove from heat.

-- To serve: Divide lettuce leaves among plates.
+- To serve: Rinse lettuce and pat dry.
+Divide lettuce leaves among plates.
 Spoon a small amount of the filling into each lettuce leaf and fold to eat.
+Enjoy!

 I'm a registered dietitian, mom of 4, avid lover of food and strong promoter of healthy habits.
 Here you will find lots of delicious recipes full of fruits and veggies, tips for getting your kids to eat better and become intuitive eaters and lots of resources for feeding your family.Learn More about Natalie